Gonsolin cools off Padres, Rios homers in Dodgers’ 3-1 win

 Reigning NL MVP Cody Bellinger also had an RBI single, in the third, and Rios made it 3-1 when he homered deep into the seats in right leading off the fifth, his fourth.

-Gonsolin (1-1) held the Padres to one run and four hits, struck out two and walked none in his longest outing so far.
+Gonsolin (1-1) held the Padres to one run and four hits, struck out two and walked none.

 The 26-year-old rookie kept the Padres off balance except for the third, when they manufactured one run.
 Jurickson Profar hit a leadoff double over right fielder Mookie Betts, advanced on Greg Garcia’s sacrifice and scored when Trent Grisham beat out a bunt for a single.